-Notwithstanding the perspective there are very few persons today that do not in some way understand the need for a more circumspect approach to the world, its resources and its limits.
+Notwithstanding the above perspective there are very few persons today that do not in some way understand the need for a more circumspect approach to the world, its resources and its limits.
+UJ should be influencing its present and future generations of staff and students to become more responsible in the broadest possible way.